David-Maisonave/Axter-Stash/plugins/RenameFile/version_history/README.md

 ### 0.5.8
 - Added setting max_performers to renamefile_settings.py, which allows limitting the quantity of performers added to file name.
 ### 0.5.9
+- Added rename associated file feature.
+When video file is renamed, associated files will get renamed.
+  - Associated files are determind by file extensions listed in variable **associated_files_to_rename** which is in **renamefile_settings.py** file.
+  - Option **rename_associated_files_enable** can be used to disable this feature.
+It's turned on by default.
+### 0.6.0
 -